Meli-Nzekele/DPG-Meetups-Next.js/README.md

 ```

-7. Lastly, we will return the data in ``allEvents`` using an object with a props key.
+7. Lastly, we will return the``allEvents`` data using an object with a props key.
 Our completed ``getStaticProps`` function should look like this:

 ```
 export async function getStaticProps() {